tc39/proposal-canonical-tz/README.md

 // => Asia/Kolkata
 ```

-Although it's reasonable to argue that exposing canonical identifiers has been a source of grief in every software platform.
+That said, exposing canonical identifiers has been a source of grief in every software platform.
-So it might not be a bad idea to add APIs that make canonicalization more visible because that would invite more user complaints.
+So adding APIs that make canonicalization more visible might invite more user complaints.
 This is another good reason to defer these kinds of APIs until a later proposal. :smile:

 ## TZDB size calculations